UEFA Euro 2016: Tiebreakers

-However, the normal tiebreaking criterias do not apply if on the last round of group stage, two teams are playing against each other with the same number of points, goal difference, goals scored, and goals conceded, then drew their match and no other teams are tied on points.
+However, the normal tiebreaking criteria do not apply if on the last round of group stage, two teams are playing against each other with the same number of points, goal difference, goals scored, and goals conceded, then drew their match and no other teams are tied on points.
 In that case, their ranking was determined by a penalty shoot-out.